Grand National: Top 25 Fun Facts & Figures

 Just before the steeplechase, a friend called out to him: “Billy boy, you’ll only win if all the others fall!” and somehow, that’s exactly what happened!

 Dutton and 100-1 shot Tipperary Tim won the race after all the other horses fell down or couldn’t finish.
 Only one horse managed to finish the race alongside Dutton.

 The conditions on the day were unideal with misty weather and a heavy track making the course more slippery for the horses.

 There are a total of 16 fences on the national course, which are topped with spruce from the Lake District.

-1990 still holds the record for the fastest winning time.
-Mr Frisk finished the course in an impressive 8 minutes and 47.8 seconds.
+The record for the fastest winning time can be traced back to 1990 when Mr Frisk finished the course in an impressive 8 minutes and 47.8 seconds.

 An estimated £300 million was spent on gambling and bets for the 2017 Grand National.